NVIDIA/DALI/docs/FAQ.rst

 Q: Where can I find more details on using the image decoder and doing image processing?
 #######################################################################################
-A: You can always refer to `the relevant section of the DALI documentation <../examples>`_ where you can find multiple examples of DALI used in different use-cases.
+A: You can always refer to `the relevant section of the DALI documentation <examples>`_ where you can find multiple examples of DALI used in different use-cases.
 For the start, you can also watch `our introductory talk on this GTC <https://www.nvidia.com/gtc/session-catalog/#/session/1636566824182001pODM>`_.